kriswindu/latzerus-mcp/README.md

 [![smithery badge](https://smithery.ai/badge/cllatzi/latzerus-mcp)](https://smithery.ai/servers/cllatzi/latzerus-mcp)

 The **Latzerus MCP Server** acts as an intelligent interface to the comprehensive Swiss knowledge base [latzerus.ch](https://www.latzerus.ch) for B2B sales and the practical application of artificial intelligence in everyday work.
-True to the principle of "Smart, not hard," the server provides immediately actionable solutions and measurable time savings.
+True to the principle of "Smart, not hard," the server provides immediately actionable solutions and measurable time savings directly within your AI assistant.

+The server operates via a **Streamable HTTP endpoint**.
+It is completely free, open, and requires no account or API key.

 ## 🛠 Features & Tools
-This server provides AI assistants (like Claude) with direct access to over 100 field-tested 5-minute learning modules.
+This server provides AI assistants (like Claude, ChatGPT, Cursor, etc.) with four read-only tools to access over 100 field-tested 5-minute learning modules:

-* **`lernmodule_suchen`**: Rapidly scans the Latzerus database to find relevant modules for specific sales challenges or AI topics.
+* **`lernmodule_suchen`**: Searches all modules by keywords and returns the title, topic, URL, and a short description.
-* **`lernmodul_lesen`**: Retrieves the full, actionable content of a specific module to provide deep-dive strategies instantly.
+* **`lernmodul_lesen`**: Retrieves a specific module in full text, including key points, practical steps, common mistakes, and FAQs.
+* **`lernmodule_uebersicht`**: Lists all available modules, neatly grouped by the four main themes (Sales & Communication, AI in everyday work, Career, Wild Topics).
+* **`ueber_latzerus`**: Provides background information about the project, Christoph Latzer, the topics, and contact details.

 ## 🎯 Primary Use Cases
 * **Sales & Cold Calling:** Get concrete argumentation frameworks, strategies for handling objections (e.g., "too expensive"), and closing tactics on demand.